mhdr/sc-widgets/ScNotchs.md

             @Override
             public void onDrawNotch(ScNotchs.NotchInfo info) {
                 // ATTENTION!
-                // In this exercise you will note that I never used the class setter to set the
+                // In this exercise I self calculated the color by code but you can do
-                // stroke size, notchs length or the stroke color.
+                // this automatically using the setColors method.
-                // This because call the standard setter doing a component invalidate that
+                // This is only a demastration how can change the notch parameters
-                // would call again this method going into an infinite loop.
+                // via the info class.

                 // Emphasis every 4 notchs
                 if (info.index % 4 == 0) {